-In this guide we show you how to repair your BT or Plusnet YouView box by replacing the hard disk drive (HDD) inside it.
-This will cure the clicking/buzzing fault that stops your YouView box from booting up due to a failed hard drive.
+In this guide we show you how to repair your BT or Plusnet YouView box by replacing the failed hard disk drive (HDD) inside it.
+This will cure the clicking/buzzing fault that stops your YouView box from booting up due to hard drive failure.

 This guide covers the 500Gb models made by Humax for BT and Plusnet.
 These are labelled underneath with the Model Name of either DTR-T2100, DTR-T2110 or DTR-T2120.
 This might also applicable to the similar looking 4K Ultra HD BT YouView boxes (DTR-T4000) which have a 1TB hard drive fitted.
 You might also be able to upgrade your 500Gb box to a 1Tb hard drive or higher and although this has not been tested by us, our readers have reported success.

 Note: Replacing the hard drive in your YouView box means you will lose all the recordings on your old hard drive.
 This is obvious if the old hard disk is broken, but if you are just upgrading your box with a larger hard drive the new drive will become ‘married’ to the box and your original drive will become ‘unmarried’.
 If you put the original drive back in the YouView box later it might be wiped and reformatted automatically.

 First off, disconnect all cables from your YouView box and using a cross-head (Philips) screwdriver remove the screw on the back panel above the SCART socket.